-The Custom Post Type, also called CPT, is a post type that is different from simple posts.
-It can have other properties, templates and have its own slug and archive, etc.
+The Custom Post Type, also called CPT, is a post type different from simple posts.
+It can have other properties, templates, slug, and archive, etc.

-For example, you have a website that is specialized in books.
-All the books have to be posted the same way, with the title, picture, and description.
-If you would like to show all those books in a grid, you will have to manually add all the information you have already added to the post single pages again.
+For example, you have a website that is specialized in renting.
+All the properties should be posted the same way and have the title, picture, and description.
+If you want to show all those properties in a grid, you should manually add all the information you have already added to the single post pages again.

-With the JetEngine you can create a Books CPT and add the “title”, “picture” and “description” meta fields to it.
+With JetEngine, you can create a Properties CPT and add the “title,” “picture,” and “description” meta fields to it.
 The data you place into the meta fields can be further displayed in a grid automatically without re-entering it.
-Besides that, you can use it not only in the grid but in any fields that allow dynamic tags.
+Besides that, you can use it not only in the grid but in any fields supporting dynamic tags.

-The posts of a Custom Post Type are gathered and stored in a separate tab of your website’s dashboard, which is very convenient when you need to find something.
+The Custom Post Type posts are gathered and stored in a separate tab of the website’s dashboard.

 Creating a Custom Post Type